Are you looking for a Taipei hotel recommendation? Do you want to stay in one of the best hotels in Taipei?

 Although Taipei is a relatively small city, there is so much to do.

-For great views of the city I recommend going to the observatory deck of Taipei 101 or climbing up the Elephant Mountain.
-For ultimate relaxation you can visit the Beitou Hot Springs or enjoy a Foot Massage.
+For great views of the city, I recommend going to the observatory deck of Taipei 101 or climbing up the Elephant Mountain.
+You can visit the Beitou Hot Springs or enjoy a Foot Massage for ultimate relaxation.
+Oh, and don’t forget to try the street foods in Taipei!

-Find here the best things to do in Taipei.
+Check out my post about the best things to do in Taipei for more ideas.

 Disclaimer: I was a guest at Shangri-La’s Far Eastern Plaza Hotel in Taipei.
 My opinions, as always, are solely my own.